+Shipping jewelry should be approached with loss-prevention practices.
 The best way to ship jewelry involves keeping the fact that the parcel contains jewelry hidden.
 This protects the package on your end and on the customer's.
-Shipping jewelry should be approached with loss-prevention practices.
-What do you need to know when shipping with each service, including shipping jewelry UPS?
+But beyond that - what do you need to know about shipping with each service, including shipping jewelry UPS?

 Planning shipments ahead of time helps avoid mistakes on your end.
 The more rushed you are preparing packages, the more likely it is that a mistake gets made.
 Errors can be reduced by using a shipping solution platform.
 If you don't have one, even a spreadsheet is better than nothing.
 Keep track of your shipments and make sure that every employee involved with packaging is recording this information using the same system.